gterzian/understand-paxos/README.md

    - `cargo run -p multi_decree --release --  --participant-id "2"`
    - `cargo run -p multi_decree --release --  --participant-id "3"`
 3. Watch the peers reach consensus on a sequence of values.

+* To randomize the order in which synod instances are processed, use the `--random` flag.

+* To periodically simulate participants crashing, use the `--crash` flag.